elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 4. Query
 5. Fragment

-> THe attacker will aim authrotiy and path
+> THe attacker will aim authority and path

 ### Misleading delimiter
-- There is no clear visual distinction between host name and path of URL
+- There is no clear **visual distinction** between host name and path of URL
 - The supposed delimiter that seperates hostname and the path can be a chara in the host name or path
 - The displayed different intensities could help user spot the attack